Our Top Picks

 04 of 09

 If you can’t find him, chances are he’ll be in this cool car playhouse.
-There are so many ways to use it, it’s sure to be a favorite.
-As a fort, it’s a place he can escape to with some of his favorite things or bring in a buddy or two as there’s a enough room for a few.
-As a car, it’s a vehicle of action for all of the creative make believe games in which he plays a starring roll.
+There are so many ways to use it, so it’s sure to become a favorite.
+He can use it as a fort to hide out with some of his favorite things—or a few of his friends.
+If he likes to play outside, you can bring it outdoors for a game of make-believe or hide-and-seek.
 Add some plastic balls (not included), and it becomes a mini ball pit.

 05 of 09